 8. Organize Rent-the-Team Services

 Ask a local photographer to donate their time to take twelve great shots of your athletes in action.
-Create a calendar on user-friendly sites like Shutterfly or Snapfish and sell them online and at games.
+Create a calendar on user-friendly sites like Shutterfly or Snapfish and sell team calendars online and at games.

 Chances are your team’s parents have so many photos of their kids playing sports they could fill ten yearbooks.
 Collect them on Google Photos and create a “Best Moments” yearbook in Canva to sell at the end-of-season banquet.
 The kids will enjoy reliving their greatest hits, and parents will get a head start for next year’s fundraising.